vieirads/100DaysOfCode/r1-log.md

 ### R1D4
 I continued the <a href="https://www.freecodecamp.org/learn" target="_blank" alt="Link to FreeCodeCamp.">Responsive Web Design Certification (300 hours)</a>.
 I have learn a little bit more about text styling.
 I was amazed by the simplicity of using ``hover``.
 Still struggling to understand the value ``absolute`` from the variable ``position``.
 Started to learn the basics about color theory, already have learned about the color wheel and how using hex made it very clear how colors can cancel each other.

+### R1D5
+I continued the <a href="https://www.freecodecamp.org/learn" target="_blank" alt="Link to FreeCodeCamp.">Responsive Web Design Certification (300 hours)</a>.
+Kept learning about color theory applying it to simple divs using CSS stylesheet.
+I also learn how to import a custom CSS into my Jupyter Notebook, answering a question in [Kaggle](https://www.kaggle.com/) on how to do this.
+I was mistaken by a bot since I created a profile just to answer this.